awhooshingwind/awhooshingwind.github.io/index.md

-I have spent the last decade working in kitchens.
-This has allowed me the opportunity to travel the world, to taste delicious ingredients - for so many memorable, extraordinary experiences.
+I have spent the better part of my adult life, so far, working in kitchens.
+This afforded me an opportunity to travel the world, to taste all kinds of amazing ingredients, to make wonderful memories - all while honing a terribly useful skill - to prepare delicious food.

-And while food will always be my passion, science has fueled my curiosity since I was a boy.
-So, I am attempting a new challenge - to test these skills I've been honing in a STEM arena.

-I find myself, now, at a crossroads.
+But keeping step with a restaurant lifestyle became a little too frenetic and I needed a change.
+Over the shutdown, I enrolled at Tacoma Community College to catch up on some prerequisite maths.
+Now, I am working toward a Physics degree at Washington State University, with the goal of next pursuing a PhD, then career in the domain of physics and astronomy.

 ### [Resume](/resume.pdf)

 [digital(verbose)](/digital.md) | [analog(sparse)](/resume.jpg)

 ### [Projects](/projects.md)